-On-site HQS inspections of HOME-funded rental housing developments are conducted by CD Rehabilitation Specialists each year based on the number of units, in compliance with Federal regulations and during the applicable period of affordability: every three (3) years for projects of one to four units; every two years for projects with five to 25 units; and annually for projects with 26 or more units.
-In addition, CD will inspect properties during the compliance period to ensure that properties remain in a decent, safe, and sanitary condition.
+On-site HQS inspections of HOME-funded rental housing developments are conducted by OCED Rehabilitation Specialists each year based on the number of units, in compliance with Federal regulations and during the applicable period of affordability: every three (3) years for projects of one to four units; every two years for projects with five to 25 units; and annually for projects with 26 or more units.
+As stated in the "Initiatives" section beginning or page 6 of this plan, OCED coordinates with the City of Ann Arbor's rental inspection program to maximize inspection efficiency.
 The results of the HQS inspections are documented by the Rehabilitation Specialists and a report is provided to the housing developer with a summary of the pass/fail items and a date for resolving all corrections identified in the report.
-CD staff annually certifies the rent of tenants living in HOME-funded rental housing developments by coordinating with the Assessor's Office.
+OCED staff annually certifies the rent of tenants living in HOME-funded rental housing developments by coordinating with the Assessor's Office.
 During the on-site compliance monitoring review all aspects regarding the leasing of the affordable units.
 It begins with a review of the components of the affordable housing agreement with leasing and management staff to ensure that all parties understand the requirements.
 Additionally the lease, the rental amounts and the rent roll, the tenant selection policy and process, the waiting list procedures, property marketing plan and fair housing notices are reviewed.
 Occupancy reports submitted by the owners are reviewed while on-site to verify that the information being reported is substantiated by the documentation in the file.

-CD monitors the homeownership program by coordinating with lenders, requiring homeownership education certification, analyzing the debt capacity of potential homeowners, and discouraging buyers from participating with predatory lenders.
+OCED monitors the homeownership program by coordinating with lenders, requiring homeownership education certification, analyzing the debt capacity of potential homeowners, and discouraging buyers from participating with predatory lenders.
 The Rehabilitation Specialists conduct on-site inspections and lead-based paint assessments before the home is purchased.

 Compliance to regulations is also ensured by staff attending HUD-sponsored trainings and conferences, subscribing to several community development publications, regular use of the HUD Office of Community Planning and Development (CPD) website and consultation with local HUD CPD representatives.
 The Michigan State Housing Development Authority (MSHDA) has been instrumental in providing technical assistance to train new staff, develop criteria for reviewing affordable housing proposals and assisting non-profit developers to create sustainable developments.
-CD coordinates with the other funding sources such as the Federal Home Loan Bank for housing projects to increase efficiencies and increase consistency of monitoring procedures.
+OCED coordinates with the other funding sources such as the Federal Home Loan Bank for housing projects to increase efficiencies and increase consistency of monitoring procedures.

-CD staff reviews grantees and contractor's expenditures by examining invoices and supporting documentation as required for processing requests for reimbursement.
+OCED staff reviews grantees and contractor's expenditures by examining invoices and supporting documentation as required for processing requests for reimbursement.
 The review ensures that invoicing is done in accordance with the terms of the Agreement, applicable law, rules and regulations.

 ITEM 1.
-2011-12 INCOME LIMITS AND AFFORDABLE HOUSING LIMITS
+2012-13 INCOME LIMITS AND AFFORDABLE HOUSING LIMITS

 All Office of Community Development projects and programs supported during the program year with federal funding will follow the income, subsidy and purchase limits included below.
 HUD updates the income limits annually in mid-April.
-The department will continues to use the 2010 income limits until HUD publishes the 2011 data.
+The department will continue to use the 2012 income limits until HUD publishes the 2013 data.